Odesa International Film Festival: Summer Film School

 The Summer Film School program was established for students of film schools and other types of learning establishments who consider themselves lovers of the film arts.

 During the daytime, the U-Cinema Theater on the property of the Odesa Film Studio, serves as a forum for master-classes organized for the members of the Summer Film School.
 Lectures and discussions are led by world cinema industry professionals – guests of the festival.
 In the evenings, this and other theaters serve as screening venues for the festival program.
 In the later evenings, members of the Summer School participate in parties and other festivities.

 In the course of the first Odesa Film Festival master classes were given by Hollywood actors Rutger Hauer and John Malkovich; directors Krzysztof Zanussi, Otar Ioseliani, Vadim Perelman, Kira Muratova, Darren Aronofsky, Christian Petzold, Jos Stelling. and Aleksander Mitta; actor Jerzy Stuhr, film connoisseur Naum Kleiman and others.

 The Summer Film School students were eligible for discount tickets to all festival screenings as well as lodging in the festival tent-city on a separate property near the Odesa Film Studio.
 During the nighttime hours, DJ parties and other events were organized.

 Since 2016, the type of festival accreditation "Summer Film School" has not been used.
 Also, similarly to the Summer Film School, a series of educational events under this name was last held in 2016 at the 7th OIFF.
 However, master classes and creative meetings are held during the festival and entry is simplified – you can reserve a seat with any type of accreditation.

 Evening parties

 Vibrant evening parties serve as conclusions to busy OIFF days.
 These parties are held at beach clubs on the Odesa seacoast or restaurants.
 These events present opportunities for informal mingling between festival participants and the enjoyment of various shows and presentations.

-The venues offer varied and exciting entertainment from elite jazz evenings to public concerts of popular bands and DJs.
+The venues offer entertainment from elite jazz evenings to public concerts of bands and DJs.
 Entrance to festival parties is free to all holders of OIFF badges.